 “It didn’t,” said Yané grimly.
 “A shot like that, with that kind of blast, from that kind of blaster?
 It was trying to destroy whatever’s in those boxes.”

 “Get the other one out of here then,” Saché ordered.
-“Obviously if they don’t want us to have it it has to be important.”
+“Obviously if they don’t want us to have it, we should.”

 She looked at Rorerrie, aware he probably knew how strong his own men were better than her.
 She wished she didn’t see the flash of a smirk from him, but it was gone quickly enough as he ordered, “Mothemi, Arthi, take it out and get to a bit of a distance.
 Arthi, stay guard over it while Mothemi comes back in.”

-Both men grunted as they picked up the box, and as they began to slowly lug it out Saché went to the stairs and started up them, as it occurred to her that if there were any more droids left in the place, they might try to destroy anything else that might be of use, and it would be good to try to find them and shoot them down before they decided to.
+Both men grunted as they picked up the box, and as they began to slowly lug it out Saché went to the stairs and started up them.
+It had occurred to her that if there were any more droids left in the place, they might try to destroy anything else that might be of use, and it would be good to try to find them and shoot them down before they decided to.
 The others followed, Yané ending up in front of Rorierrie on the narrow staircase.

 “Or something with which to cut our skirts,” said Saché.
 “The two of us would probably move better if our skirts were cut to the knees anyway.”